pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---SMS.md

 'program.sms' will be built

 ## Generic console

 The generic console only supports the 3 modes in common with the [TMS99x8](Classic-TMS9918) chip.
+Remember to add the `--generic-console` option to enable it.

 ## Emulators